 I’ve been there.
 And it’s agonizing.
 You wonder, if you can’t trust this person any more—whom can you trust?
 And if what was once a labor of love—a joint venture, a shared vision, a bright family future—has now become “every man or woman for themselves”—what are you going to be left with?

-The lawyers at Osborn Conflict Resolution have spent decades collectively helping individuals and businesses try to deal with these kinds of disputes and disconnects through litigation.
-Each of us enjoyed being an advocate, a champion, a mouthpiece giving a voice to our clients, and pursuing justice—the righting of wrongs—by the written and spoken word.
+I have spent decades collectively helping individuals and businesses try to deal with these kinds of disputes and disconnects through litigation.
+I enjoyed being an advocate, a champion, a mouthpiece giving a voice to our clients, and pursuing justice—the righting of wrongs—by the written and spoken word.
 The art of claim and defense, testimony and cross-examination, objection and response.
-And we got pretty darn good at it.
+And I got pretty darn good at it.

 But a funny thing happened along the way.
-Each of us realized that we had a whole different set of passions and skills.
-A combination of experiences in business and family and life and faith and chaos and counseling and loss brought each of us to the end of ourselves, in some way.
+I realized that I had a whole different set of passions and skills.
+A combination of experiences in business and family and life and faith and chaos and counseling and loss brought me to the end of myself, in some way.
 And to the end of the illusion that all disputes can be solved with procedural wrangling, rational arguments, and zealous advocacy in a “winner-take-all,” black and white, adversarial system.

-We couldn’t look at the world—or our clients, or this noble profession that we love so dearly—quite the same.
-And we knew there had to be a better way.
+I couldn’t look at the world—or our clients, or this noble profession that we love so dearly—quite the same.
+And I knew there had to be a better way.

-So, long story short, we got trained to help our clients deal with conflict through mediation and collaborative law practice—new sets of tools and mindsets that best fit our personalities, as well as our clients’ needs.
-And we found that using the tools of collaborative law was the best way to honor our commitment to doing nothing less—but also nothing more—than what is best for each and every client we are privileged to serve.
+So, long story short, I got trained to help our clients deal with conflict through mediation and collaborative law practice—new sets of tools and mindsets that best fit our personalities, as well as our clients’ needs.
+And I found that using the tools of collaborative law was the best way to honor our commitment to doing nothing less—but also nothing more—than what is best for each and every client we are privileged to serve.
 We encourage you to read more about how we do that elsewhere on our website.